wswebcreation/js-sauce-integrations/testcafe/README.md

 ```

 ## Run tests on Sauce Labs
-To run the tests on Sauce Labs we advice you to read [this](https://github.com/DevExpress/testcafe-browser-provider-saucelabs)
+To run the tests on Sauce Labs we advise you to read [this](https://github.com/DevExpress/testcafe-browser-provider-saucelabs)
 document and follow the step to set up your local and or CI-pipeline.

 To get all the browsers / emulators run the following command